Updated March 27, 2023

 Aggregation of Entities in the Database Management System corresponds to a connection between two entities that are theoretically at the same hierarchical level in the ER model.
 The relationship created between the entities can also be represented in the ER model as ‘has-a,’ ‘is-a’ or ‘is-part-of’ relationships, which can have any type of entities from the Entity-Relationship tree.
 Aggregation does not characterize any alteration on the flow of navigation through the hierarchical ER model, or the relationship pattern in the ER model.

 This is a guide to Aggregation in DBMS.
-Here we discuss the reason to use, process flow examples to implement and significant.
+Here we discuss the meaning, reason to use, process flow examples to implement and significance.
 You can also go through our other related articles to learn more –